History of IV Therapy

 A standard IV line can be used safely for as long as four days.
 The process begins with the insertion of a needle into a vein in the elbow, wrist or back of the hand.
 A catheter is then placed over the needle.
 The catheter will remain in the vein after the needle has been removed.
 IV catheters are used by clinics and hospitals.
 There are two types of IV administrations requiring a standard catheter defined below.

-IV infusion: An IV infusion is used to administer medication right into the bloodstream for a specific period of time.
+Infusion: An IV infusion is used to administer medication right into the bloodstream for a specific period of time.
 The medication is usually sent to the catheter using a pump or gravity.

-IV Push: An IV push is a fast injection of medication.
+Push: An IV push is a fast injection of medication.
 The insertion of a syringe into the catheter enables one dose of medication to be sent quickly to the bloodstream.

 The most common method used in the United States is called a pump infusion.
 A pump is directly attached to the IV line to send a solution or medication slowly and steadily into the catheter.
 Pumps are effective when the dosage of medication must be controlled and precise.
 Gravity is used by a drip infusion for a constant supply of medication during a specific period of time.
 The solution and medication drip from a bag into a tube to reach the catheter.